life-itself/web3/README.md

 #### Buddhist

-* [Sujato Bhikkhu on Crypto](https://www.youtube.com/watch?v=CA_cfLqIkA0) by Sujato Bhikkhu - 2021-12-15 - “Bhante Sujato explains the moral failings at the heart of cryptocurrencies and allied tech like bitcoin, web3, NFTs, and trustless contracts.”
+* [Sujato Bhikkhu on Crypto](https://www.youtube.com/watch?v=CA_cfLqIkA0) by Sujato Bhikkhu - 2021-12-15 - A monk explains why crypto is incompatible with the teachings of the Buddha from both moral and spiritual dimensions.

 #### Christian